Lakeland is a leading provider of psychiatric services to children, adolescents, and seniors.

 In 1961, Springfield Baptist Hospital established Springfield’s first facilities for cardiac catheterization and open-heart surgery.
 The first open-heart surgery in Springfield was performed here in the 1960s by Thomas Ashley, M.D.

 In 1989 the facility was re-licensed for psychiatric services only.
 With this change in focus, the facility was renamed Lakeland Regional Hospital (LRH).

 In 1998 Lakeland eliminated its adult psychiatric treatment programs to devote the organization’s resources and energy to providing services for children and adolescents.

 In April 2011, Lakeland Regional Hospital was purchased by Acadia Healthcare.
 On December 1, 2011 Lakeland Regional Hospital changed the name of the facility to Lakeland Behavioral Health System.
-Hospital was dropped from the name as acute care services is just one of the services offered here at Lakeland Behavioral Health System.
+“Hospital” was dropped from the name as acute care services are just one of the services offered here at Lakeland Behavioral Health System.

 Why choose Lakeland Behavioral Health System to help your loved one with their mental health problems?

 Deciding what the best mental health and/or addiction treatment program is right for your loved one is probably the most important decision you will make.
 You’ll be helping them take the first steps in changing their behavior and outlook on life forever.
 Please call us today and let us help.
 Our caring professionals are here to help you and your family 24 hours a day, 7 days a week.
 Help is a phone call away.